 To be sure, the defense of traditional Russian values feeds conveniently into the larger anti-Western rhetoric of the Kremlin.
 At a Federal Assembly meeting Putin stressed the growing immorality and destruction of traditional values outside of Russia.
 As tensions with the West have increased this summer, Putin declared: “We can see how many of the Euro-Atlantic countries are actually rejecting their roots, including the Christian values that constitute the basis of Western civilization….
 They are implementing policies that equate large families with same-sex partnerships, belief in God with the belief in Satan.”
 This moral superiority decline of Western values was also echoed among some religious communities.
 One expert of Evangelical Christianity explained that traditional values are “in the interest of a strong Russia…if we don’t have strong families, which are evidently weakened by same-sex marriage and similar horrific ideologies” it will prohibit the flourishing of the country.

-As for the larger implications of the Russian shift from godless to godly, we observed at least two.
+r the larger implications of the Russian shift from godless to godly, we observed at least two.
 One is that the Kremlin’s filtering of politics through a religious prism lends support to Russia’s increasingly illiberal and isolated position; it clearly distinguishes Russia from the West; it reinforces the idea that Russia is the only authentic alternative to Western ideology; and it positions Russia as pious and in contrast to an immoral West.
 This is a dangerous political project.

 The other is that religious groups, for the most part, seem uncritically and openly participating in this latest political project.
 One Orthodox priest explained, “For the moment freedom is not a popular concept [in Russia], because we have to revive tradition and revive the Church.
 When we are reviving something from the past we have to take freedom away.”
 And yet, we cannot help but wonder if this revival of the Church is also nurturing a precarious position for religious communities—one with hardened boundaries between themselves and their co-religionists abroad, one that props up an increasingly authoritarian regime, and one that encourages religious groups to be on the front lines of civilizational conflict.